 3. House Longhorn Beetle

-The House Longhorn Beetle can be found throughout the UK, but it’s most common in Berkshire and Surrey.
-They’re very large at around 10-20 mm long, dark brown and have distinctive long antennae.
+You can find the House Longhorn Beetle throughout the UK, but it’s most common in Berkshire and Surrey.
+They’re large at around 10-20 mm long, dark brown and have distinctive long antennae.

 Unfortunately, House Longhorn Beetle infestations are the most serious.
-If you think you have this species in your property, you should seek professional assistance to eradicate them.
+If you think you have this species on your property, you should seek professional assistance to eradicate them.

 Woodworm Treatment Options – DIY or Hire a Pro?

-If you’re in any doubt as to how bad the infestation is, or which type of woodworm has invaded your home - you should invest in a professional survey to find out.
+If you’re unsure how bad the infestation is or which type of woodworm has invaded your home – you should invest in a professional survey to find out.

 DIY Woodworm Treatments